 I love inspiring quotes.
 At times I’ll come across a quote that rings so true to me, and is exactly the sentiment I had thought of but not quite been able to express.
-This quote by garden author C Z Guest says it all, and in a similar vein to columnist and landscape designer Ann Raver when she says
+The quote above by garden author C Z Guest says it all, and in a similar vein to columnist and landscape designer Ann Raver when she says

 Having a garden is like a having a person dear to you in life, a child, a lover or a loyal friend.
 Someone that is always in your thoughts or someone with whom you are preoccupied with, who takes a huge amount of your time and attention.
 You can very easily worry about their wellbeing and wish, as with one’s children, you could eliminate their problems and avoid illness and suffering for them.
 On the other hand, they are loved, nurtured and give you an abundant sense of fulfilment, peace and contentment.

 This aspect of having a garden is so unexpected and fascinating.
 I find that in 1894, Celia Thaxter who wrote, ‘An Island Garden’ at that time, speaks the same truth.

 Talking to plants is not part of my day, but I know what is happening in the garden and know all the roses by name and remember where they were bred and by whom most of the time.
 I find this aspect of rose growing completely fascinating.
 Unfortunately, I don’t always know all the perennials names except by family names like lavenders, salvias, nepetas, thymes or other herbs.

 And like when a loved one is unwell, or a problem arises in the garden, everything must stop so you can focus on the solution.
 As far as the garden goes, the only thing needed at present is rain, but It does not look like that will happen for some time.

 The weather this season is taking its toll on just about every person I come across, gardeners, farmers and everyone else as well.
 The dust, smoke, threat of fires, high winds and hot, dry temperatures, and lack of rain are serious challenges.